Configure Backup Location (Federated Mode)

 The All Backups page is updated to reflect the current state of the backup location, including backups created, deleted, or modified outside the current Portworx Backup instance.

-If multiple backup locations point to the same Azure Blob Storage bucket, only one Sync Backups operation can run at a time.
+If multiple backup locations point to the same storage bucket or container (Azure Blob Storage, AWS S3, or GCS), only one Sync Backups operation can run at a time.
 Additional sync attempts for the same bucket fail while a sync is in progress.

-To check whether a sync is already running before retrying, view the backup location's JSON (see View backup location JSON) and inspect its sync status field, or run kubectl get backuplocation <name> -n <pxb-namespace> -o yaml and check the status: a value of Pending or InProgress indicates an active sync.
+To check whether a sync is already running before retrying, view the backup location's JSON (see View backup location JSON) and inspect its sync status field: a value of Pending or InProgress indicates an active sync.
 Wait until the status returns to a completed or idle state, then retry.

 When the blocked sync is triggered by a different user operating a different backup location on the same bucket, that user cannot tell from the UI alone which backup location holds the active sync or when it will complete.
 As a workaround, when multiple users manage backup locations that share the same bucket, an administrator should coordinate sync operations so that they run sequentially and do not conflict.